-Each Fall, the graduate students in linguistics elect a graduate student representative who serves through the first few weeks of the following Fall.
+Each Winter, the graduate students in linguistics elect a graduate student representative whose term begins in the Spring quarter and continues through the Winter quarter of the following year.
 The graduate representative is the official liaison between the graduate students and the faculty.
 They attend bi-weekly faculty meetings and provide input on issues relating to graduate students.
 They also serve as the graduate student representative on any Linguistics Department search committees constituted that year, and as the graduate student coordinator for (student) activities relating to graduate student recruitment.